Remy Ma Backtracks From ‘Shether,’ Nicki Minaj Beef: ‘I’m Not Proud Of It’

 “I think we work so much better when we work together and when we help each other.
 However, in the event that you piss me off and we become archenemies, run for cover.”

-Incidentally, that’s what most believed regarding the intentions of “Shether,” the near seven-minute-long verbal assault that Remy unleashed on Nicki and the world via Soundcloud, as the Inquisitr noted in late February.
+Incidentally, that’s what most believed regarding the intentions of “Shether,” the near 7-minute long verbal assault that Remy unleashed on Nicki and the world via Soundcloud, as the Inquisitr noted in late February.

 "You wanna see a dead body" (little kid from BoyzNdaHood voice) @nickiminaj #Barz #AndBARZonly https://t.co/KKPFlmTERL pic.twitter.com/3tA9sukLah